Boost Your Score in 10 Weeks – Free USMLE Step 1 Plan

 - Assessments

-- The baseline assessment is less important than in the 6-week USMLE study calendar and meant to simply give you a sense for what the USMLE is like.
+- The baseline assessment is less important than in the 6-week USMLE study calendar and is meant to simply give you a sense for what the USMLE is like.

 - The 5 subsequent assessments provide critical exposure to a real testing environment and objective data of how you are progressing.
 This will help your practice time, fatigue, and stress management in preparing for Step 1.